JiayiZhou36/MatchingResearchers/README.md

 This team will also focus on data cleaning and feature engineering, using features such as the frequency of interdisciplinary collaboration and citation counts.

 A predictive model will be designed and trained to study the factors that lead to successful interdisciplinary research.
 Based on this model, we can estimate the likelihood of collaboration and develop a matching tool to suggest potential researcher pairs in interdisciplinary fields.
-Once both teams have reached their results, a research proposal for the experimental design will

-Once both teams have reached their results, a research proposal for the experimental design will be drafted, with the potential to eventually move on to platform development.

 ## GraphQL Query
 [Link to Duke GraphQL workspace](https://graphql.scholars.duke.edu/graphiql)